kubeflow/community/subprojects/maturity_requirements.md

 - [PROJECTS.md](PROJECTS.md) document
 - [Kubeflow installation page](https://www.kubeflow.org/docs/started/installing-kubeflow/)

+A subproject's maturity level reflects the overall project status.
+Individual APIs, features, or components within a subproject MAY have their own stability levels that differ from the subproject's overall level.
+For example, a Stable subproject may include a Stable API alongside a newer API that is still in Development.
+Subproject maintainers are responsible for documenting the stability level of individual APIs, features, or components in their documentation websites.

 ### Stable

 The project is ready for general availability and MUST be included in the Kubeflow Community Distribution.